 However, this does leave a major hole in the time travel logic.
 If the big battle takes place on Morag shortly before Thanos obtains the Infinity Stone and ends with The Avengers eliminating Thanos, then this surely erases Thanos and the events of Infinity War from the timeline ie. with Thanos dead, he is no longer able to snap his fingers.
 That also means that The Avengers have just erased the timeline they came from in which half the populace of the universe is destroyed.
 That would also mean that there would be no future in which Tony Stark has a child left for them to return to as we see happen at the end.
 Not to mention that this would leave a universe where there are now two versions of each of The Avengers running around.
 While the script gets a laugh out of dismissing Back to the Future as bullshit, you cannot help but feel that it is failing to notice the massive logic hole it creates in its own script.

 Which does bring one to the aftermath of the battle.
 This ends up two members of The Avengers dead, another deciding to retire, another an old man and the latter two handing their icons of power over to others.
 Indeed, of the original six members that appeared in the first Avengers film in 2012, only two of them still remain.
 While the characters have had careers that last for decades on the comic-book page – in the case of Captain America, he has been around since the 1940s – it is a surprise to see them being retired after just over a decade on screen.
 (In all cases, these are fates that are different to the ones that the characters have on the comic-book page where all are still going strong).
 Among the films that Marvel has announced in the future, there are no plans for any further Avengers film.
-Not to say that there is no possibility of the various characters being revived – the comic-book genre is notorious for casually killing off characters and then later reviving them – and given that there is a Black Widow standalone film slated for 2020, it is likely that she will be revived in some way.
+Not to say that there is no possibility of the various characters being revived – the comic-book genre is notorious for casually killing off characters and then later reviving them.
 Not to mention with Avengers: Endgame now being the biggest box-office film of all time, it would be commercial suicide for Marvel/Disney not to make more.